Why Does My Cat Push Out His Penis and Lick It?

 Do neutered male cats get erections?

 Before we discus why a male cat will push out their penis and lick it, we need to know why it may be exposed in the first place.
 In an unneutered male cat, the reasons might be fairly obvious.
-However, it can still occur in neutered male cats also.
+However, it can still occur when caring for neutered male cats also.
 Let's explain a little further.

 Unneutered male cats

 If cat is not neutered and is otherwise healthy, their sex drive will remain intact.
 It may lessen as they age, but it is natural for younger cats to have a high sex drive.
 This is especially so when they see a female cat in heat.
 When a cat gets an erection, their penis will become exposed outside their fur.
 Their penis does not have any fur and is red in color.
 However, it is unlikely a cat will lick their penis for this reason.